brandur/sorg/content/articles/sortsupport.md

 challenging implementation and additional code complexity.

-Postgres contains a wide breadth of optimizations, and happily most of the have been written conscientiously so that the source code stays readable.
+Postgres contains a wide breadth of optimizations, and happily they've been written conscientiously so that the source code stays readable.
 The one that we'll look at today is **SortSupport**, a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
 Sorting for types that have had Sortsupport implemented usually gets twice as fast or more, a speedup that transfers directly into common database operations like `ORDER BY`, `DISTINCT`, and `CREATE INDEX`.

 ## Sorting with abbreviated keys (#abbreviated-keys)